Maestro Fresh Wes: 2020–present

 In 2020, after the outbreak of the COVID-19 pandemic, Williams and his family moved to the port city of Saint John, New Brunswick.
 The radio show Maestro In The Maritimes became a regional favourite featuring his own playlists and commentary.

 In 2021, Willams published his second children's book "Stick To Your Vision: Young Maestro Goes to School" that encourages fun and self expression through hip hop, poetry, and music.
 His performance of "Let Your Backbone Slide" was performed and celebrated at the 50th anniversary presentation of the country's Juno Awards.

-in the summer of 2021, he was cast as the host of the hit reality show Race Against the Tide show which aired on CBC in July of 2022.
+in the summer of 2021, he was cast as the host of the hit reality show Race Against the Tide show which aired on CBC in July 2022.
 Produced by Toronto-based Marble Media, and filmed on New River Beach, New Brunswick, the series brings together the best sand sculptors in the world to win challenges before the tide sweeps their art away.

 In 2024, Williams was inducted into the Canadian Music Hall of Fame, becoming the first hip-hop musician to do so.
+He was featured on a Canada Post stamp in February 2026 as part of its Black History Month collection.